ptalon91/TTStats/README.md

 * player1: "name of player 1".
 * player2: "name of player 2".
 * point_no: point number, to identify every points played.
-* set: total number of sets played during the match.
+* set: set number, to identify to which set belongs the point.
 * point_server: "name of player who serves during this point".
 * point_winner: "name of player who wins this point".
 * P1_score: score of player 1 at this point (progressive).